Latest bushfire information from the CFS

 At the end of a tenancy, either party can arrange for the bond to be refunded.
-If there isn't a dispute – eg damage or unpaid rent – the bond can be refunded to the tenant.
+If there isn't a dispute, about damage or unpaid rent for instance, the bond can be refunded to the tenant.

 In most circumstances, a bond can be lodged and refunded online.

-Rent can only be increased once every 12 months or at the start of the lease.
+Rent can be increased after 12 months from the date of the last rent increase or from when the agreement started.
 A tenant must be given 60 days written notice before increasing the rent.

 Rent can't increase during a fixed term agreement unless it is stated in the agreement.

 Rent can increase at any time if both parties agree.
-This might happen if an improvement is agreed on – eg air conditioning.
+This might happen if an improvement is made, such as air conditioning.
 This agreement should be in writing.

 Visit rent charges, increases and receipts for more information.